Man about to take off on a sprint

 HIIT can be Fun

 High intensity interval training can be incredibly fun and rewarding.
 The shorter duration’s and more intense workouts can put you in a state of euphoria afterwards.
 Maybe HIIT can be a new way for you to change up the cardio you are already doing during your everyday routine.
-After all, since anyone can do it and it doesn’t need much equipment (if any),
+After all, since anyone can do it and it doesn’t need much equipment (if any), it’s good for an on-the-fly workout.

 Whether you’re travelling or home with the kids this may just be your new favorite workout.